githubEdit

 Basic Process

-The main process of double games is divided into two stages: a) Move from the backcourt to the NVZ, and b) Battle near the net.
+The main process of doubles is divided into two stages: a) Move from the backcourt to the NVZ, and b) Battle near the net.

 Suppose the two teams are A and B, respectively, including two players A1, A2, B1, B2.